John F. Potter: Member of Congress

+As relations with the southern states deteriorated and the Civil War eventually began in earnest, Potter was appointed to serve as the head of the House's "Committee on Loyalty of Federal employees", which sought to root out Confederate sympathizers in the government.
+His efforts and intrusiveness were not always appreciated; Secretary of War Simon Cameron in particular was annoyed by Potter's interference and repeatedly ignored his demands that Cameron dismiss at least fifty War Department staffers suspected of Confederate sympathies.
+Although frustrated by Cameron's recalcitrance, Potter did not actually have the authority to compel Cameron to follow his directives; only the President held that power and Lincoln's attentions were needed elsewhere.

+The tumultuous relationship between Potter and the War Department was alleviated when Cameron was replaced by Edwin Stanton on January 20, 1862.
+Stanton met with Potter on his first day as war secretary, and on the same day, dismissed four persons whom Potter deemed unsavory.
+This was well short of the fifty people Potter wanted gone from the department, but he was nonetheless pleased with Stanton's initiative.

 In 1861, Potter was one of the participants in the Peace Conference of 1861, which failed to avert the American Civil War.
 He was defeated in his race for reelection in 1862 by fellow Maine-born lawyer James S. Brown, a Democrat who had been Milwaukee prosecutor and mayor, and who would be defeated the following year by a Republican general.
 During the campaign, his son Alfred C. Potter had enlisted in the 28th Wisconsin Infantry Regiment in August 1862 as a sergeant, but would be mustered out the following April, and began receiving a pension in 1896.

 Later career

 After Potter's congressional term ended in early 1863, he declined appointment as governor of Dakota Territory, and his wife died in May 1863 in Washington, D.C., leaving Potter a widower with a ten year old son.
 The Lincoln administration then appointed Potter as Consul General of the United States in the British-controlled Province of Canada from 1863 to 1866.
 Thus Potter resided in what was then the Canadian capital of Montreal, Lower Canada.

 In 1866, Potter returned to East Troy, Wisconsin, where he resumed his legal practice.